2ndSightLab/ai-tracker/issues.md

 🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
 TBD

-🟡 Everythig repeatedly getting re-deployed due to errors.
+🟡 Everything repeatedly getting re-deployed due to errors.

 🟡 For some reason now exiting instead of letting me re-enter a role.